 Indian Hill is overseen by an association board; members oversee a mission to “preserve, protect, and promote in perpetuity the historical structures, culture, history and natural beauty of Indian Hill Cemetery, through events, educational tours, donations, first, wills, and grant applications.”

-Editors’s note: Related story about Mamooson’s tree and Indian Hill linked here.
+Editor’s note: Related story about Mamooson’s tree and Indian Hill linked here.
 Recommended read: Dr. Mutter’s Marvels: A True Tale of Intrigue and Innovation at the Dawn of Modern Medicine by Cristin O’Keefe Aptowicz.
 In 2017 a special event “From Gothic to Light: A Day of Art, History, Music and Fashion” was held on site, part of ongoing community outreach and for the ongoing restoration of The Russell Chapel.